 All of these recommendations are based on general EDC tasks.
 Specific tasks require or are easier to perform with the right tool.
 Always remember that.

-All of these products can be purchased through the site's sponsors using the banners on the right.
+All of these products can be purchased through the site's sponsors using the banners on the bottom or in more recent articles, through links embedded in the Best Of itself.
 If you use those links to do the purchases, the sales will benefit the site's giveaways.

 There is no other single piece of gear I recommend as much as the Cadet.
 There is virtually no one on the planet that won't somehow benefit from having a Cadet in their pocket.
 This is a great tool that can do a lot.
 It also happens to weigh as much as a pack of gum and look great to boot.